nickl103/psy8712-final/README.md

-31119144.pdf #the documentation provided from the source of the data RoperID_31119144-topline.pdf #documentation provided from the source of the data
+31119144.pdf #the documentation provided from the source of the data RoperID_31119144-topline.pdf #documentation provided from the source of the data final.docx #final write up

 #figs
-fig1.png #figure 1 that shows jitterplot of accuracy scores fig2.png #figure 2 shows histogram of frequency of accuracy scores fig3.png #figure 3 shows boxplot of party identification and gender fig4.png #figure 4 shows boxplot of party identification and vote choice
+fig1.png #figure 1 shows histogram of frequency of accuracy scores fig2.png #figure 2 shows boxplot of party identification and gender fig3.png #figure 3 shows boxplot of party identification and vote choice

+#out

 gender_summary_tbl.csv #summary of gender data pid_summary_tbl.csv #summary of party identification data